Figure 2.2 shows the principal elements of the Library's corporate governance structure.

 The Library’s Risk Management Register, which is subject to annual review, is central to this framework.
-The register lists risks to the Library, as well as risk-reduction strategies.
-These strategies are managed through established procedures and plans, such as the Collection Disaster Plan, the IT Disaster Recovery Plan, the Business Contingency Plan for Critical Building Systems, and the Business Continuity Framework.
+The register records risks to the Library, as well as risk mitigation and risk reduction strategies.
+These strategies are managed through established procedures and plans, such as the Collection Disaster Plan, the IT Disaster Recovery Plan, the Business Contingency Plan for Critical Building Systems and the Business Continuity Framework.

-Risk management within the Library is overseen by the Library’s Emergency Planning Committee, which is chaired by the Assistant Director General, Corporate Services, and includes SES staff representing all business areas.
+Risk management within the Library is overseen by the Library’s Emergency Planning Committee, which is chaired by the Assistant Director-General, Corporate Services, and includes SES officers representing all business areas.
 The committee provides a clear control structure to identify, monitor, respond to and mitigate risks that may affect the Library.

 Section 16 of the PGPA Act, which came into effect on 1 July 2014, provides that accountable authorities of all Commonwealth entities must establish and maintain appropriate systems of risk oversight, management and internal control for the entity.
 The Commonwealth Risk Management Policy was introduced to support the PGPA Act framework and is supplemented by a draft Risk Management Better Practice Guide.
 The goal of the policy is to embed risk management within the culture of Commonwealth entities, so the shared understanding of risk leads to well-informed decision-making.